fenago/katacoda-scenarios/learn-openshift-wildfly/getting-started-with-podman/finish.md

-You've completed your Openshift Services and Routes Lab Exercise!
+You've completed your Lab Exercise!